bobf34/caffe_examples/README.md

 # Background

-Because of recent change in caffe, it seems that many of the available examples on the web don't seem to work.
-The interfaces have change and what documentation there is, is often out of date.
+Because of ongoing development in [caffe](https://github.com/BVLC/caffe), it seems that many of the available examples on the web no longer work; some never did.
+Working, or not, these examples have provided some useful clues as to how to use caffe along with a number of dead-ends!

-The examples here leverage, repair and extend the work of others and work with the master branch of caffe (as available April 2015).
-I hope they will save you both time and frustration.
+The two examples here leverage, one in python, the other in c++, combine, repair and extend the work of others.
+They are compatible with the master branch of caffe (as available April 2015).
+I hope they will save you both time and frustration, and when they break, which I'm sure they will, that they'll at least serve as a newer broken examples.

 _Bob_